Two Ponds Farm

 Garden huckleberries beginning to ripen.

-Although I was unsure about garden huckleberries as they are a member of the nightshade family and are toxic until fully ripe, I decided to try growing them summer 2018.
-I was pleasantly surprised by the plants as they were extremely easy to grow even with a particularly difficult growing season, which included an early-mid summer drought and mid-summer hail.
+Although I was unsure about garden huckleberries as they are a member of the nightshade family and are toxic until fully ripe, I decided to try growing them in the summer of 2018.
+I was pleasantly surprised by the plants as they were extremely easy to grow even with a particularly difficult growing season, which included an early-mid-summer drought and mid-summer hail.
 However, I only needed to harvest them one time at the end of the season which is much easier than many other berries that must be picked every day or two.
 However, once I made and tasted garden huckleberry preserves, I became a huge fan of the little berries.

-Garden huckleberries are not true huckleberries (family Ericaceae; genera Vaccinium and Gaylussacia) nor are they blueberries which are a type of huckleberry in the Vaccinium genera along with cranberries and bilberries.
+Garden huckleberries (Solanum genus) are not true huckleberries (genera Vaccinium and Gaylussacia) nor are they blueberries which are a type of huckleberry in the Vaccinium genus along with cranberries and bilberries.
 Instead, garden huckleberries are scientifically known as Solanum scabrum, a member of the nightshade family.
 Garden huckleberries are generally grown as annuals, and as such are one of the fastest ways of cultivating fruit.
 You do not need to wait 3-5 years to start harvesting fruit like many of the fruit trees and bushes that are more commonly available.
 Also, garden huckleberries do not take up tons of space in the garden but, do plan to allocate space similar to a tomato plant.
 Although nightshade plants can be very scary due to their well-known toxicity, many of our commonly grown crops are in the same nightshade family, including tomatoes, peppers, eggplant, tobacco, and potatoes.

 The biggest obstacle I had growing garden huckleberries was not being able to tell when they were fully ripe.
-I live in Wisconsin so our growing season (zone 4) is short.
+I live in Wisconsin so our growing season (zone 4) is relatively short.
 Although garden huckleberries have only 75 days to maturity, I still found that many berries did not completely ripen before our first frost which is usually around the end of September, even though they had significantly more than 75 days to mature.
 I also started them from seed inside before transplanting at the end of May to give them even more time to mature.
 Many berries ripened to a black color throughout the summer and supposedly once they turn black and glossy, if you wait 2 more weeks, they will turn a dull black color indicating they are fully ripe and also no longer toxic.
 However, I found that the berries ripened at different times and it was too much work to try and pick out just the ripe ones.
 However, these are tough berries and generally do not get overripe so I decided to just let them on the plant until the fall.
 A mild frost is also supposed to enhance their flavor as well so this was another reason to wait.
 I finally harvested the night before our first “hard” frost.
 Literally, my family, including my in-laws, ran out to the garden in the dark using our car lights to see, and harvested all the berries before they froze.

 The hardest part of this whole process actually occurred after harvest.
 I spent a long time sorting ripe from unripe berries and making sure all the stems were removed.
 Some berries may look fully black but still have a tinge of green and if you cut them in half you will find the inside has not yet changed color.
 I threw out any berries that I could tell were obviously unripe.
 Since fall/early winter is crazy for my business I decided to just wash the berries and freeze them on a baking sheet before transferring them to freezer bags.
 I then forgot about them until January when the worst of the holiday rush was done.